getml/getml.com/src/docs/user_guide/index.md

 ### [Managing Projects][project-management]

 Learn how to manage your projects within the getML engine.
-This section covers the functionalities of the project Python API and how it is used to orchestrate project activities.
+This section covers the functionalities of the project module of the Python API and how it is used to orchestrate project activities.

 ### [Importing Data][importing-data]